vyeung/ReactJS-HoustonRockets/README.md

 ***

 \[**Description**\]
 * This is a fan website that follows the Houston Rockets' players and schedule.
 Regular users can view the team roster, use filters to see the team schedule, or enter a raffle to win a free jersey.
-Authenticated users are given access to an admin dashboard where they can add or edit games/players.
+Authenticated users are given access to an admin dashboard where they can add or edit the players.
 The app is connected to a Firebase DB and also features eye-catching animations.

 ***